picasso3dprints/keychain-factory/README.md

   at print resolution.
 - Plate shape is outline-only (hugs the letters/icon) — Rectangle was offered for a while and has been removed.
+- **"Baloo 2 Bold" fetches the plain "Baloo 2" family, not a Google Fonts variable-weight instance.** Requesting the bold weight axis directly (`wght@700`) produced corrupted, self-intersecting glyph outlines for some characters — confirmed by testing, most likely an opentype.js limitation with variable font instancing rather than anything fixable in this app's own code.
+The fix sidesteps it
+  entirely: fetch the reliably-clean default weight, then synthesize the bold look with the same offset math the Boldness slider already uses (see `SYNTHETIC_BOLD_BOOST` in `js/geometry.js`).
+Worth knowing if another font ever shows similar corruption — the same fix pattern (fetch plain, offset synthetically) applies.